Nutrition for BMX Race Day

 Keep drinking water/electrolytes until your pee is back to a light straw colour.

-• Small snacks between motos: fruit, crackers, yoghurt, half sandwiches
+During racing: Sip water all day, add electrolytes.
+Small snacks between motos: fruit, crackers, yoghurt, half sandwiches.

-• Within 2 hrs: full meal with protein, carbs and veg
+After racing: Within 60 mins: quick protein + carb snack.
+Within 2 hrs: full meal with protein, carbs and veg.

-Adjust portion sizes up or down based on rider size and how many laps they’re doing.
+Adjust portion sizes based on rider size and how many laps they're doing.

 Pro Tip